 \subsubsection{Judgements}

-We adopt a notation $\Delta;\Xi$ for contexts, where $\Delta$ is `an intuitionistic region' and $\Xi$ is `a linear region', similarly to \cite{barber1996dual}.
-The idea will be that we have an empty context and can extend an existing context $\Delta;\Xi$ with both intuitionistic and linear types that are allowed to depend on $\Delta$.
+We adopt a notation $\Delta;\Xi$ for contexts, where $\Delta$ is `an intuitionistic region' and $\Xi$ is `a linear region', as in \cite{barber1996dual}.
+The idea is that we have an empty context and can extend an existing context $\Delta;\Xi$ with both intuitionistic and linear types that are allowed to depend on $\Delta$.

 Our language will express judgements of the following six forms.